Your Crowning Glory: In the film

 Within the context of the film, the song is one that Princess Amelia (Anne Hathaway) had heard in childhood; she asks her grandmother to sing it as she heads to adulthood and marriage.
 Clarisse sings it at a slumber party for Amelia and the other guests, before being joined by Asana after the remixed second verse starts to play.

 Development

 Andrews had initially resisted the idea of singing in The Princess Diaries 2, feeling that it would come across to audiences as gimmicky, as well as slow down the action.
-But she was eventually convinced by husband Blake Edwards and director Garry Marshall, on the condition that she would have the right to cut the number if it didn't fit.
+She was eventually convinced by her husband Blake Edwards and director Garry Marshall, on the condition that she would have the right to cut the number if she felt it did not fit within the film.
 Andrews then personally chose Larry Grossman to work on the film's music, and he constructed a song that was written in a single octave to avoid it being vocally demanding for the actress.

 "I wish I could call it singing.
 I don't want to mislead anyone.
 I really would like it to be made very clear that, in fact, it isn't singing.
 It's sort of speak-singing, singing-speak."